Is Your Potentially Toxic High-Performer Sabotaging Your Culture?

 When it comes to results—no one can touch him.
 There’s just one problem.
 He’s a jerk.
-How do you manage a strong, arrogant, slightly obnoxious high-performer?
+How do you manage a strong, arrogant, slightly obnoxious, potentially toxic high-performer?

 A Profile of a Slighty Obnoxious High Performer

-“Megan” is blonde, with a great purse, an MBA from a top 25, and a sarcastic streak that makes everyone in her wake feel like crap.
+- “Megan” has a great purse, an MBA from a top 25 school, and a sarcastic streak that makes everyone in her wake feel like crap.
+She’s fantastic to put in front of the board.
+But, she’s churning and burning through high-potential employees.

-“Joe” can out-gun anyone with a spreadsheet at twenty paces, but ignores you if you can’t outwit his wittiness.
+- “Joe” can out-gun anyone with a spreadsheet at twenty paces, but ignores you if you can’t outwit his wittiness.
+Everyone’s stopped trying.
+Smart co-workers are shutting down their important insights because they don’t have the energy for the “my data is better than yours” game.

-“Art” knows more about your business than you.
+- “Art” knows more about your business than you.
 He’s seen it all.
 But instead of helping others learn, he’s constantly talking about how he’s “just about done” with all the rookies.
+The rookies, of course, are bringing new ideas which he discourages them from sharing.
+And, he’s keeping his experience to himself.

-You didn’t select them, but here they are on your team.
+Perhaps you didn’t even choose these potentially toxic high-performers.
+But, here they are.
+On your team.
 They drive results, with implications.

-Your bosses’ boss loves them—after all, they’re at the top of every stack rank report they see.
+Your bosses’ boss might even love them—after all, they’re at the top of every stack rank report they see.
 So coaching feels tricky.

 What should you do?

 Door Number 1: Ignore the issues.
 Be grateful for the results.
-And pray they move on before they do too much damage to the team?
+And pray this potentially toxic high-performer moves on before they do too much damage to the team.

 Sadly, I see so many “leaders” grit their teeth, complain to their spouse, and slip quietly through door number 1, praying that the next leader who manages this obnoxious high-performer will have more courage.

-- “After all, this guy’s clearly high-potential.”
+- “After all, this guy clearly has potential.”
 (Read that: “I’m worried I’ll work for him someday and don’t want to burn any bridges.”

 - “I’m not sure I’m as smart as him.
 I’d better shut up and listen.”
 (Read that: “I’m insecure.”)